piiano/vault-typescript/sdk/forms/README.md

 1. The Vault can be configured to allow communication only from the allowed origin of the form.
 2. The form iframe is served with strict CSP (Content Security Policy) headers, making it a sandbox that prevents PII from leaking out, while allowing exclusive communication with the Vault.

-This architecture ensures that even if the user frontend is compromised (e.g., via a malicious package or XSS attack), the attacker cannot access the iframe content or manipulate the communication with the Vault.
+This architecture ensures that even if the parent browsing context is compromised (e.g., via a malicious package or XSS attack), the attacker cannot access the iframe content or manipulate the communication with the Vault.

 ## Setup